magicmagnus/magicmagnus.github.io/_posts/2020-08-30-visualizing-attacks-dnns.md

 ---

-For the course "Visual Computing", I have been part of a project to visualize adversarial attacks on Deep Neural Networks (DNNs).
+For a computer science group project, I have been part of a project to visualize adversarial attacks on Deep Neural Networks (DNNs).
 The goal of the project was to understand how adversarial attacks work and how they can be visualized.

-We implemented the Fast Gradient Sign Method (FGSM) and the Projected Gradient Descent (PGD) attack on a pre-trained VGG16 model using PyTorch.
-We then visualized the adversarial examples and the perturbations added to the original image to create the adversarial example.
-The project was implemented in Python and the code can be found on [GitHub](
+Link to Github: [Placeholder, will be updated soon.]